 Skip to content

-On this page we will show you how to use the SandboxAQ Security Suite .NET Tracer to obtain a cryptography trace from a .NET Core application on Windows.
+This guide explains how to use the SandboxAQ .NET Tracer to obtain a cryptography trace from a .NET Core application on Windows.

-Before you use the .NET Tracer, make sure you have followed the installation instructions.
+Before using the .NET Tracer, make sure you’ve followed the installation instructions.

-You will also need a .NET application that you know how to start from a command line terminal.
+You’ll also need a .NET application that you can run in a terminal.

-For the rest of the guide you’ll need to open a PowerShell window to be used to enter commands.
+For the rest of the guide, you’ll need to launch a PowerShell session to input commands.

-To prepare the environment just for your application, run the following commands:
+To set up the environment exclusively for your application, run:

 PowerShell